-- Does our current scholarship award process ensure that applicants are assessed on a fair and equitable basis with all others per TAMU Rule https://rulesadmin.tamu.edu/rules/download/13.03.99.M0.02? - Do we have a written procedure for our current scholarship award process? - Is our unit represented on the University Scholarship Committee?
+- Does our current scholarship award process ensure that applicants are assessed on a fair and equitable basis with all others per TAMU Rule https://rulesadmin.tamu.edu/rules/download/13.03.99.M0.02 ? - Do we have a written procedure for our current scholarship award process? - Is our unit represented on the University Scholarship Committee?
 Is our representative aware of our current scholarship award procedures?
 Is there two-way communication with our representative? - Do we periodically review our scholarship award process?
 How are changes implemented? - Do we utilize a unit scholarship committee for any competitive awards made by our unit? - How are we ensuring that non-resident exemptions are made in compliance with TAMU SAP 13.03.99.
-M0.03 https://rules-saps.tamu.edu/PDFs/13.03.99.M0.03.pdf - Do we maintain scholarship files in compliance with records retention?
+M0.03 Non-Resident Exemption for Competitive Scholarship Recipients? - Do we maintain scholarship files in compliance with records retention?
 Who is the record custodian?